Iowa Democrats say they can reclaim U.S. House seats. Where are the challengers?

 Three of Iowa's four congressional seats Democrats held as recently as 2020 are still winnable, Iowa Democrats say, but the party doesn’t have candidates for two of them thus far.

-Iowa City Democrat Christina Bohannan launched her second U.S. House bid last month, setting up a likely rematch with Iowa Republican U.S. Rep. Mariannette Miller-Meeks in southeast Iowa’s 1st District.
-The district includes the Iowa Quad-Cities, Iowa City, Burlington, Muscatine and Indianola.
+Iowa City Democrat Christina Bohannan launched her second U.S. House bid last month, setting a rematch with Iowa Republican U.S. Rep. Mariannette Miller-Meeks in southeast Iowa’s 1st District.
+The district includes the cities of Davenport, Iowa City, Burlington and Indianola.

 People are also reading…